godfredO/feature_engineering_bk/README.md

-Code follow through of Feature Engineering by Alice Zheng
+Code for Feature Engineering for Machine Learning by Alice Zheng and Amanda Casari